NatuLe/NatuLe.github.io/README.md

   - Studying for PhD related to finance currently.

 - **Research Focus**:
-  - Topics related to probability theory,statistical mechanics andfinancial technology.
+  - Topics related to probability theory,statistical mechanics and financial technology.

 - **Technical Skills**:
   - Proficient in several programming languages and tools, including Python, Matlab, R, and LaTeX.